Lamar Lady Cardinals volleyball

 The Lamar Lady Cardinals volleyball team represents Lamar University in the National Collegiate Athletic Association (NCAA) Division I. The Lady Cardinals compete in the Southland Conference and play their home games at McDonald Gym, an on campus facility in Beaumont, Texas.
-Brandon Crisp was named head coach on July 15, 2022.
-He replaced former head coach Jordan Lay who left the program on May 5, 2022, for another position.
+Ariel Apolinario was named head coach on January 5, 2024.
+He replaced former head coach Brandon Crisp who left the program on November 13, 2023.

 History

 The Lady Cardinals have competed every season from 1973.
 Since 1982, the program has competed as an NCAA Division I program.
 From 1973 to 1981, the program competed in the Association for Intercollegiate Athletics for Women (AIAW) (1973–1981).
 As an AIAW member, the Lady Cardinals won the state AIAW championship in 1975 and finished seventh in the AIAW Nationals.
 The team won regional AIAW championships in 1976 and 1977 finishing ninth in the AIAW Nationals both years and finished fourteenth in the AIAW Nationals in 1979.

 Competing as an NCAA Division I program, the team has won four regular season conference championships including one American South Conference championship (1990), one Sun Belt Conference championship (1997), and two Southland Conference championships (2001, 2007).
 The team also won five conference tournament championships including three Southland Conference championships (1983, 1984, 2008), one American South Conference championship (1987), and one Sun Belt Conference championship (1993).
 The Lady Cardinals participated in the NCAA Division I Volleyball tournament four times (1983, 1984, 1993, 2008).
 Their best conference record was in 2007 with a 15–1 regular season Southland Conference championship record under head coach Justin Gilbert.